Visit Bulgaria’s seaside cities (with map)

 Advancing south along the coast of Bulgaria, we reach Sozopol.
 Situated on a peninsula in the Black Sea, the town is only 35 km away from Burgas.

 Much like Nessebar, Sozopol is a well-preserved old town with beautiful architecture.
-Known as one of the oldest towns on the Black Sea’s coast, it was founded by the Greeks in the 7th century BC.
+One of the oldest towns on the Black Sea’s coast, it was founded by the Greeks in the 7th century BC.
 Over time, it found itself under the ruling of the Romans, the Byzantines, the Ottomans, and, of course, the Bulgarians.

 If you’re planning a vacation at the end of summer, don’t miss the Apollonia Art and Film Festival.
 The event takes place every year, in the beginning of September.

-Sinemorets is probably the smallest inhabited settlement among the places to visit on Bulgaria’s seaside.
+Sinemorets is probably the smallest inhabited settlement among the places to see when you visit Bulgaria’s seaside.
 It is actually a village in the Burgas region, close to the border with Turkey.

-If you are looking for a more tranquil holiday spot, in the middle of nature, Sozopol and Strandzha Nature Park are the places to visit on Bulgaria’s seaside!
+If you are looking for a more tranquil holiday spot, in the middle of nature, Sozopol and Strandzha Nature Park are the best places to explore when you visit Bulgaria’s seaside!